chart21/hpmpc/measurements/configs/artifacts/hpmpc/ARTIFACT_EVALUATION.md

 Requested Badge: **Functional**

 ## Description
-The artifact reproduces the experiments of all included figures and tables (except Table 2) of the paper.
-Table 2 only evaluates third-party frameworks and is thus not covered.
+The artifact reproduces the experiments of all included figures and tables (except Table 1,2) of the paper.
+Table 1,2 only evaluate framework-independent or third-party framework measurements and are thus not covered.
 For each experiment, the artifact produces one or multiple csv files with measurement results that can be directly compared to the corresponding measurement point of a figure or an entry in a table of the paper.
 The artifact includes an option to run the experiments with a reduced workload to test the functionality of the experiments and a full workload to reproduce the results of the paper.
 The reduced workload should complete within an hour on four multi-core machines in a distributed setup.